-The deals, promotions and offers are different for each leg.
-Supply and demand is different.
-In most cases, each leg needs to operate as if it’s an individual affiliate program.
+The deals, promotions and offers are different for each aspect of the business.
+Supply and demand are different.
+In most cases, each part needs to operate as if it’s an individual affiliate program.

-But the opportunities and growth potential this type of affiliate model offers to companies is unprecedented.
+But the opportunities and growth potential this type of affiliate model offers brands is unprecedented.

 In fact, companies of all shapes, sizes, services and product offerings are actually starting to funnel their main marketing channels through their affiliate program.

 Even companies that, just a few years ago, wouldn’t have given affiliate marketing the time of day or didn’t see it as a good “fit” for their business model have done an about-face.